The Best Structure for Property Developers

 Why This Structure Works So Well for Developers

 For developers, this approach strikes a practical balance.
 The risky activity stays inside the company, personal assets like the family home are kept outside the danger zone, and profits can still be shared flexibly within the family.
 It also scales well.
-You can use the same structure for multiple projects and add new project companies under the same trust as you grow.
-Most importantly, it recognises the reality that property development carries risk and plans for it properly.

 The Key Takeaway